KusionStack/karpor/docs/cli/karpor.md

       --audit-log-compress                                      If set, the rotated log files will be compressed using gzip.
       --audit-log-format string                                 Format of saved audits. "legacy" indicates 1-line text format for each event. "json" indicates structured json format.
 Known formats are legacy,json. (default "json")
       --audit-log-maxage int                                    The maximum number of days to retain old audit log files based on the timestamp encoded in their filename.
       --audit-log-maxbackup int                                 The maximum number of old audit log files to retain.
-Setting a value of 0 will mean there's no restriction on the number of files.
       --audit-log-maxsize int                                   The maximum size in megabytes of the audit log file before it gets rotated.
       --audit-log-mode string                                   Strategy for sending audit events.
 Blocking indicates sending events should block server responses.
 Batch causes the backend to buffer and write events asynchronously.
 Known modes are batch,blocking,blocking-strict. (default "blocking")
       --audit-log-path string                                   If set, all requests coming to the apiserver will be logged to this file.  '-' means standard out.